 Giving options to your middle schoolers is a good idea.
-But, don’t give them too many options because it will overwhelm them in the end.
+But don’t give them too many options because it will overwhelm them in the end.
 You should let your middle school students make their own decisions.
-However, provide them two or three options to choose from so they can make the right decision without getting flustered.
+However, provide them with two or three options to choose from so they can make the right decision without getting flustered.

 Related Reading: Classroom Organization Ideas to Make Teaching Productive

 According to research, the human brain responds positively to laughter due to the surge of endorphin, epinephrine, and dopamine.
 Thus, you should incorporate some comedy elements while narrating rules to your high schoolers.
 For example, you can prepare a small standup comedy act to introduce class rules to your students.

 It is not easy to make teenagers follow the rules.
 Sometimes you might even feel unconfident while managing high school classes.
 Therefore, no matter how frustrated you feel from the inside, you should never lose your confidence in front of your class.